 Steel-cut oats can be used too, but since steel-cut oats are more dense, they require more blending time.
 However, they also yield twice as much flour per cup.

 Is oat flour just ground oats?

-Oat flour is finally ground oats, just like wheat flour is finely ground wheat.
-Or, in this case, not ground, but blended in a food processor.
+Oat flour is finely ground oats, just like wheat flour is finely ground wheat.

 Is oat flour healthier than flour?

-In one-third a cup, whole-grain oat flour has 7 grams of protein and 4 grams of fiber, according to the USDA, whereas equal amounts of whole wheat flour has 4 grams of protein and 3 grams of fiber, and all-purpose flour has 3 grams of protein and no fiber.
+In one-third a cup, according to the USDA, whole grain oat flour has 7 grams of protein and 4 grams of fiber, whereas equal amounts of whole wheat flour has 4 grams of protein and 3 grams of fiber, and all-purpose flour has 3 grams of protein and no fiber.

 According to Livestrong, oat flour offers a little more iron and calcium than whole wheat flour, while all-purpose flour is processed and only has trace amounts of minerals.